Hypercubers/hypercubing.xyz/docs/faq.md

 ### How can I buy other physical puzzles?

 Melinda's 2^4^ is the only physical puzzle for sale.
 The physical 3^4^ and hypercuboids are currently one-of-a-kind.
 If you want one, you need to design and 3D print it yourself.

+### Can I download 3D files for the physical 2×2×2×2?

+No. We do not make those files public so Melinda is able to retain control of her invention.
+If you want to create your own files for the 2^4^ and 3D print them, that is fine, but we ask that you do not make them avaliable for download until Melinda is OK with it.

 ### What physical 4D puzzles have been built?